 The Institute of Medicine recommends that a librarians or information specialist be involved in the systematic review process.
 In fact, a study shows that librarian involvement in systematic reviews improves both the quality and the reproducibility of the literature search (see Rethlefsen et al 2015).

-Librarians at Carnegie Mellon University Libraries can help you:
+Librarians at Carnegie Mellon University Libraries Evidence Synthesis Service can help you:

-For more information about this service and to submit a help request, please fill out the form or contact a review consultant listed on the home page of this guide.
+For more information about this service and to submit a help request, please fill out the form or contact a review consultant listed on the Evidence Synthesis Service page.

 Systematic reviews are much more time-intensive than traditional literature reviews.
 They usually require a multi-person research team.
 Before embarking on a systematic review, it is important to determine whether the body of literature warrants one and to clearly identify your reasons for conducting a systematic review.
 For a list of other types of literature reviews, see this page.